New Hampshire

 Photo Credit : Courtesy NH State Parks

-This longtime family-owned destination is located just minutes from the assortment of historic small towns that defines the Monadnock Region.
-Hikers will also love its proximity to Mount Monadnock, one of the most climbed mountains in the world.
+Located just minutes from the assortment of historic small towns that define the Monadnock Region, and in close proximity of Mount Monadnock, one of the most climbed mountains in the world.
 For those who prefer to stick close to the campgrounds, spots for many kinds of campers are available; there’s also two boathouses and a pool.

 White Lake State Park | Tamworth